 During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the ASBC contract.
 The contributions are deemed to have been paid.

+The underpin

+The underpin was introduced to protect the pensions of older members when the LGPS(NI) changed from a final salary to a CARE scheme in 2015.
+The Court of Appeal found that younger members of other public section pension scheme had been discriminated against, because similar protections did not apply to them.
+The Government committed to changing all public service pension schemes, including the LGPS(NI), to remove the discrimination.
+These changes came into force from 1 October 2023 and are known as the McCloud remedy.

+A member is protected by the underpin if:

+They were a member of the LGPS(NI) or another public service pension scheme before 1 April 2012, and

+They were a member of the LGPS(NI) in the remedy period (1 April 2015 to 31 March 2022)

+They were under age 65 in the remedy period, and

+They do not have a disqualifying break.
+A disqualifying break is a break of more than five years that ends after 31 March 2012 during which they were not a member of any public service pension scheme.

+Pension built up from 1 April 2022 onwards is not protected by the underpin.

+If a member qualifies for underpin protections, NILGOSC will compare the pension they built up in the remedy period with the pension they would have built up in the final salary scheme.
+If the final salary pension would have been higher, the difference will be added to their pension.

-Payments in respect of a period prior to 1 April 2015 which are made after 31 March 2015
+Payments in respect of a period prior to 1 April 2015

 Where a payment is made after 31 March 2015 that relates to a period prior to 1 April 2015 the employee contribution rates applicable at the time the payment relates to should be applied to the pre (and post) 2015 pensionable pay.
 The employer contribution rate is the current rate at the date that the back dated payment is made.
 Note, however, that the pensionable pay for the pre 1 April 2015 element should be based on the 2009 Scheme definition of pensionable pay (e.g. excluding non-contractual overtime) and not the 2015 Scheme definition of pensionable pay, which would include non-contractual overtime.